stablemarkets/personal_site/content/author/admin/_index.md

 +++

-I’m a biostatistics PhD candidate at the University of Pennsylvania, an Associate Fellow at the [LDI](https://ldi.upenn.edu/), and a member of the [Center for Causal Inference](https://www.cceb.med.upenn.edu/cci).
+I am a 5th year biostatistics PhD candidate at the University of Pennsylvania, an Associate Fellow at the [LDI](https://ldi.upenn.edu/), and a member of the [Center for Causal Inference](https://www.cceb.med.upenn.edu/cci).
 My research centers around developing Bayesian nonparametric methods with applications to health economics, prediction, and causal inference problems.
 Before Penn, I was a Senior Analyst at [Analysis Group](https://www.analysisgroup.com/practices/epidemiology-and--biostatistics/)'s health economics and outcomes research (HEOR) group.

+Here you will find a link to my full CV and a selection of some past and current research work.

-I blog about statistics, bayesian methods, computation/MCMC, visualization, and other things I happen to stumble upon during research.
+I also blog about statistics, bayesian methods, computation/MCMC, and other things I happen to stumble upon during research.

 My blog posts are syndicated on [R-bloggers](https://www.r-bloggers.com/).